oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The security properties of using a Web Worker are identical to using Service Workers.
 When tokens are exposed to the application, they become vulnerable.
 When tokens need to be used, the operation that relies on them has to be carried out by the Web Worker.

 One common use of Web Workers is to isolate the refresh token.
-In such a scenario, the application runs an Authorization Code grant type to obtain the authorization code.
+In such a scenario, the application runs an Authorization Code flow to obtain the authorization code.
 This code is forwarded to a Web Worker, which exchanges it for tokens.
 The Web Worker keeps the refresh token in memory and sends the access token to the main application.
 The main application uses the access token as desired.
 When the application needs to run a refresh token flow, it asks the Web Worker to do so, after which the application obtains a fresh access token.

 In this scenario, the application's existing refresh token is effectively protected against exfiltration, but the access token is not.
-Additionally, nothing would prevent an attacker from obtaining their own tokens by running a new Authorization Code grant type.
+Additionally, nothing would prevent an attacker from obtaining their own tokens by running a new Authorization Code flow.

 In-Memory Token Storage {#token-storage-in-memory}